igorkasyanchuk/rails_performance/README.md

 - number of requests last 24 hours, hour, etc.
 - collect deprecation.rails
 - fix misspellings?
+- show "loading banner" until jquery is loaded?

 ## Contributing

 You are welcome to contribute.
+I've a big list of TODO.

 ## License